Black (Sevendust song): Meaning

-Sevendust's drummer Morgan Rose said that "Black" is "one of those things where it's not strictly about racism, but it takes a little tap on it".
+Drummer Morgan Rose said that "Black" is "one of those things where it's not strictly about racism, but it takes a little tap on it".
 Rose continued, saying:

 [Lajon] states it pretty clearly: if people would mind their own business, the world would be a better place.
 Everyone's trying to stick their nose in everybody's business, instead of worrying about themselves.

+Reception

+"Black" has been described as the band's signature song.
+The song peaked at No. 30 on Billboards Mainstream Rock chart.

+In 2017, Annie Zaleski of Spin named "Black" the 21st-best nu metal song of all time.